 Choquequirao

-It is a farm located to the southwest, below and very close to the town of Mollepata; Going up by car along the road that leads to Mollepata, La Estrella is on the left side and in the last sections of the road.
-The estate has a house-hacienda with an unbeatable location, like a pulpit hanging over the area, it is an exceptional viewpoint; the building is a beautiful architectural complex, with gardens, orchards, all expresses elegance and lordship, it was the residence of don David Samanez Ocampo.
+It is a farm located to the southwest, very close to the town of Mollepata.
+Going up by car on the road that leads to Mollepata, La Estrella is on the left, in the last sections of the road.
+The farm has a manor house with an unbeatable location, like a pulpit that dominates the area, an exceptional viewpoint.
+The building is a beautiful architectural complex, with gardens and orchards, which expresses elegance and nobility.
+It was the residence of don David Samanez Ocampo. -

-Soraypampa is to the north of Mollepata, at 3950 masl.
-During the Inca period it was a ceremonial space for the Huaca Salkantay.
-Today the snow-capped mountains of Umantay and Salkantay are observed in the landscape environment of Soraypampa in Mollepata.
-Due to the location of Soraypampa in Mollepata, it is an appropriate camping area, used by groups of tourists who make the route to Santa Teresa, Choquequirao and Machu Picchu.
+Soraypampa is located north of Mollepata, at 3950 masl.
+During the Inca period, it was a ceremonial space for the Huaca Salkantay.
+Today, the snow-capped mountains Umantay and Salkantay can be seen in the landscape of Soraypampa, in Mollepata.
+Due to its location in Mollepata, Soraypampa is an ideal area for camping, used by groups of tourists who take the route to Santa Teresa, Choquequirao and Machu Picchu. -

 How to get from Cusco to Mollepata?